cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 deterministic format as well.
 Deterministic encoding considerations also apply to the content of tags.

-Protocols that include floating, big integer, or other complex values need to define extra requirements on their deterministic encodings.
+Protocols that include floating-point, big integer, or other complex values need to define extra requirements on their deterministic encodings.
 For
 example: